slz2003/RFCScope-/Errata_filtering/Result_manual/9755-9/packetizer_raw_output.md

 - (E1) The Scope Expert’s NotedAmbiguities points out that the term 'all header information transmitted over the wire' lacks a precise definition in terms of specific IMAP fields.
 - (E2) The ResidualUncertainties section clarifies that a complete enumeration of header items is missing, requiring implementers to cross-reference other RFCs.

-**Severity:** Low
-  *Basis:* The ambiguity is unlikely to break protocol compliance since implementers can derive the intended set using RFC 3501/5322, but it may lead to inconsistent implementations.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Scope Expert: Issue-1

 ---